Airboat Tours Have an Interesting History

 What is an Airboat?

 Most airboats are custom built based on their specific intended use.
-Our built-to-order airboats are designed to navigate the northeast corner of the Florida Everglades in and around Fort Lauderdale.
+Ours are built-to-order and are designed to navigate the northeast corner of the Florida Everglades in and around Fort Lauderdale.
 Since the topography of this area varies from much of the terrain in other parts of the wetlands, we have additional safety features on our vessels.

 Are Airboat Tours Safe?